-In 2016, three municipal wells and an interconnection with North Penn Water System fulfill the needs of HTWSA's customers.
-Well No. 2, located on South Perkasie Road, supplied groundwater, from the Pleasant Creek Watershed.
-Well No. 1, located off Thistle Lane, supplied groundwater from the East Branch Perkiomen Creek Watershed.
-Water drawn for these wells undergoes treatment for iron, manganese, and arsenic, and chlorine is added as a disinfectant to kill any bacteria.
-Well No. 5, located on Route 152, which has been offline since 2010, was upgraded and returned to service in 2016.
-Water drawn from Well No. 5 undergoes treatment for arsenic, and is disinfected to kill any bacteria.
+In 2017, three municipal groundwater wells and an interconnection with North Penn Water System fulfill the needs of HTWSA's customers.
+HTWSA's wells are located in the East Branch Perkiomen watershed.
+Well No.1 is located off Thistle Lane, Well No. 2 is located on South Perkasie Road, and Well No. 5 is located on Route 152.
+Arsenic treatment and disinfection are conducted at each well facility prior to distribution.
 A copy of the Source Water Assessment is available for viewing at the HTWSA Office.

 HTSWA has two interconnects with North Penn Water Authority (NPWA).
 The southern connection is the sole source for the Ridge and Reserve at Hilltown.
 The northern interconnect is the supplementary water source for the central distribution system.

 HTWSA customers living in the Hilltown Ridge and Reserves at Hilltown subdivisions are served by the Southern Distribution System (PWSID #1090162) This system is supplied solely through an interconnect with NPWA.
 HTWSA monitors contaminants which are associated with distribution of drinking water for this System.
 Contaminants which are associated with source water are monitored by NPWA.

-DETECTED SAMPLE RESULTS-HTWSA SOUTHERN DISTRIBUTION INORGANIC CONTAMINANTS # of Sites Action 90th Per-Above AL Violation Contaminant MCLG centile Sources of Contamination Level Units of Total of TT Y/N Value (AL) Sites Corrosion of household plumbing systems; erosion 1.3 Ν Copper 1.3 0.14 0 of 7 maa of natural deposits; leaching from wood preservatives Corrosion of household 0 plumbing systems; Erosion 15 0 0 of 7 Ν Lead ppb of natural deposits Highest Violation Contaminant MCL MCLG Level Range Units Sources of Contamination Y/N Detected MRDL Chlorine MRD-0.52 -Water additive used to con-14 Ν ppm LG=4 1.4 trol microbes.
-(In System) DISINFECTION BYPRODUCTS Highest Violation MCLG MCL Level Sources of Contamination Contaminant Range Units Y/N Detected Byproduct of drinking water Haloacetic 4.2-60 10.2 N n/a ppb Acids (HAA) 10.2 disinfection Total Trihalo-22.8-Byproduct of drinking water methanes 80 57.3 N n/a dqq 57.3 disinfection (TTHMs)
+DETECTED SAMPLE RESULTS-HTWSA SOUTHERN DISTRIBUTION

+INORGANIC CONTAMINANTS Contaminant Action Level (AL) MCLG 90 th Per- centile Value Units # of Sites Above AL of Total Sites Violation of TT Y/N Sources of Contamination Copper 1.3 1.3 0.089 ppm 0 of 7 N Corrosion of household plumbing systems; erosion of natural deposits; leaching from wood preservatives Lead 15 0 0 ppb 0 of 7 N Corrosion of household plumbing systems; Erosion of natural deposits Contaminant MCL MCLG Highest Level Detected Range Units Violation Y/N Sources of Contamination Chlorine (In System) MRDL =4 MRD- LG=4 1.04 0.46 - 1.04 ppm N Water additive used to control microbes.
+DISINFECT ION BYP RODUCT S Contaminant MCL MCLG Highest Level Detected Range Units Violation Y/N Sources of Contamination Haloacetic Acids (HAA) 60 n/a 13.4 13.4 ppb N Byproduct of drinking water disinfection Total Trihalo- methanes (TTHMs) 80 n/a 49.6 49.6 ppb N Byproduct of drinking water disinfection

-Other Violations: Lead and copper samples were taken after the compliance date in 2016.
-Please be advised that the resulting violation generated was due to timing and has nothing to do with the quality of the results found in the enclosed tables.
-We are required to monitor your drinking water for specific contaminants on a regular basis.
-Results of regular monitoring are an indicator of whether or not your drinking water meets health standards.
-During 2016, we did not complete all monitoring or testing for lead and copper and therefore cannot be sure of the quality of your drinking water during that time.
-Please share this information with all the other people who drink this water, especially those who may not have received this notice directly (for example, people in apartments, nursing homes, schools, and businesses).
-You can do this by posting this notice in a public place or distributing copies by hand of mail.
+Other Violations: No violations occurred during 2017.